 - You have addressed all significant hazards

-- You have taken reasonable precautions, and that the remaining risk is low
+- You have taken reasonable precautions, and the remaining risk is low

 - You have involved your team members as part of your risk assessment

-Again, the HSE has a risk assessment template you can populate to quickly create a comprehensive and organised risk assessment.
+Again, the HSE has a risk assessment template you can use to quickly create a comprehensive and organised risk assessment.

-Finally, do not forget that a risk assessment will need to change as your business changes.
-New risks could emerge, and so you should set time aside to review your risk assessment records on a regular basis to ensure everything is up-to-date.
+Finally, do not forget that a risk assessment will need to be updated as your business changes.
+New risks could emerge, so you should set time aside to review your risk assessment records on a regular basis to ensure everything is up-to-date.

 4. Train your staff

-You’ve probably figured out at this point that involving staff is a crucial aspect of health and safety management.
-In addition to consulting your team on potential hazards, risks and how to mitigate them, your company must subsequently talk to and train staff on the precautions you have made.
+Involving staff is a crucial aspect of health and safety management.
+In addition to consulting your team on potential hazards, risks, and mitigation, you must communicate with staff and provide training on the precautions you have made.
 Every relevant employee must know how risks are controlled within the business and what information or training they need to stay safe and healthy.

-That means you need to provide regular training sessions to make sure that all employees understand what is expected of them, and know how to identify hazards.
-Keep training records to ensure that all staff members have been trained, and you will know when it is time to refresh everyone with a new session.
+That means you need to provide regular training sessions to make sure that all employees understand what is expected of them and how to identify hazards.
+Keep training records to ensure that all staff members have been trained.
+This will also help you to determine when refresher training is required.

-As with the precautions you enact to mitigate hazards, government advice concerning training indicates as a company owner you will be expected to provide training that is proportionate to the level of risk.
+Government advice on health and safety training indicates that, as a business owner, you are expected to provide training that is proportionate to the level of risk.
 In many cases, providing a list of simple operation instructions is all you’ve got to do.

-It’s important to note that health and safety training is supposed to take place during working hours, and as company owner you cannot charge your employees to undergo health and safety training.
-This must be provided by the company, regardless of whether you carry out training in-house or bring in an external agency.
+It’s important to note that health and safety training is supposed to take place during working hours.
+You cannot charge your employees to undergo health and safety training.
+It must be provided by the company, regardless of whether you carry out training in-house or bring in an external agency.

 5. Get insurance

 Only a few businesses are not required to have employers’ liability insurance.
-If you have no employees or are a family business and all employees are closely related to you, you may not need it – yet by and large, it’s a good product to have regardless of whether or not you’re legally obligated.
+If you have no employees or are a family business and all employees are closely related to you, you may not need it.
+By and large, however, it’s a good product to have, regardless of whether or not you’re legally obligated.

-This is because if one of your employees gets injured or becomes ill as a result of the work they are carrying out for you, they can them claim compensation.
+If one of your employees gets injured or becomes ill as a result of the work they are carrying out for you, they can claim compensation.
 That being said, as long as you have taken reasonable steps to prevent accidents or harm to your employees (and the injury or illness was caused after 1 October 2013), you should not have to pay any compensation.
-And if a court does find does find you are liable, employers’ liability insurance will then help you to pay any compensation due.
+If a court does find you liable, employers’ liability insurance will then help you to pay any compensation due.

-If you’re employing people at your limited company and you are found to be trading without employer’s liability insurance, you can subsequently be fined up to £2,500 for each day that you are not properly insured.
-The UK Government can also fine you a further £1,000 if you choose not display your employer’s liability certificate, or if you refuse to make your insurance documents available to any inspectors if and when they ask to see those documents.
+If you’re employing people and you are found to be trading without employer’s liability insurance, you can be fined up to £2,500 for each day that you are not properly insured.
+The UK Government can also fine you a further £1,000 if you choose not to display your employer’s liability certificate, or if you refuse to make your insurance documents available to any inspectors if and when they ask to see those documents.

 The bottom line

-Health and safety management might sound like a complicated and expensive process, but the truth is that identifying and mitigating workplace hazards can be quick and affordable.
-It’s in your company’s best interest to ensure that everyone you work is kept safe and healthy at all times – and it is critical to your corporate image that your business is seen to do its part in protecting the community.
+Managing health and safety requirements might sound like a complicated and expensive process, but identifying and mitigating workplace hazards can be quick and affordable.
+It’s in your company’s best interest to ensure that everyone is kept safe and healthy at all times – and it is critical to your corporate image that your business is seen to be doing its part in protecting the community.

-That’s why you owe it to your company to demonstrate best practice where health and safety is concerned, and once you get started it should quickly become second nature.
-By appointing a designated health and safety team member, drafting a policy, carrying out a risk assessment and conducting staff training, you should largely meet your company’s compliance obligations.
+That’s why you owe it to your business to demonstrate best practice where health and safety is concerned.
+Once you get started, it should quickly become second nature.
+By appointing a designated person to oversee health and safety requirements, drafting a policy, carrying out a risk assessment, and conducting staff training, you should largely meet your company’s compliance obligations.
 Don’t forget to take out insurance, either.

-But don’t forget: regulations are constantly changing, and the laws that apply to you and your business may vary based upon the type of work you’re carrying out and the sort of conditions you’re forced to operate in.
-That’s why you need to do your best to stay on top of all relevant legislation – and when in doubt, do not be afraid to seek professional advice.
+Regulations are constantly changing, and the laws that apply to you and your business may vary based on the type of work you’re carrying out and the conditions you have to operate in.
+That’s why you need to stay on top of all relevant legislation.
+When in doubt, do not be afraid to seek professional advice.

-Nothing is more important than preserving the health and safety of your customer, employees and other members of the public.
-By mitigating those risks, you’ll be able to stop worrying about potential hazards and start focusing on finding success for your limited company.
+Nothing is more important than preserving the health and safety of your customers, employees, and other members of the public.
+By mitigating those risks, you’ll be able to focus on making your business a success.

-If you are looking for more information about running your limited company, it’s worth checking out our the 1st Formations Blog.
-There, you’ll find detailed information on company tax, marketing your business, funding tips and much more.
+If you are looking for more information about running your limited company, it’s worth checking out our 1st Formations Blog.
+There, you’ll find detailed information on company tax, marketing your business, funding tips, and much more.